Est. 2026 · Sydney, Australia

 Eligibility criteria

-To play in this league, you must be an elected representative in a political office, a staffer or a journalist who covers politics.
+To play in this league, you must be an elected representative in a political office, a staffer or a journalist who covers politics or an invited community member.
 Lobbyists and influencers will need to find another game to play.
 Also, Federal MPs must have signed up to the Parliamentary Pass Register.

 Sure, oranges come at a cost.
-We'll take sponsorship from sports-respecting Aussies who want to see a fair go, but we'll cap it at $5/year to keep things on the level.
-No naming rights, no exclusive deals, just a few extra sets of wickets and some decent quality navals.
-Sponsors are named below - be proud to support your representative being part of this league.
-The cashflow is public, and any excess above needs will be donated to the Australasian Centre for Corporate Responsibility and the ASF's Children's Sport Participation Fund.
+We'll gratefully accept sponsorship from sports-respecting Aussies who want to see a fair go, but we'll cap it at $50/year to keep things on the level.
+No naming rights, no exclusive deals, just a few extra sets of wickets and some decent quality navals and your name on this page.
+The cashflow is public, and any excess above administration needs will be donated to the Australasian Centre for Corporate Responsibility and the ASF's Children's Sport Participation Fund.

 No lurkers

-Community volunteers might be called upon to provide some referees, doll out the band aids and tally the scores, but they won't be allowed bring any friends, live-stream the leagues or run a prediction market on the back of members doing their best to keep the ball in play.
+Community volunteers might be called upon to provide some team members or referees, doll out the band-aids and tally the scores, but they won't be welcome to bring friends, live-stream the leagues or run a prediction market on the back of members doing their best to keep the ball in play.
 This league is for those whose daily grind is democracy.
 Get in touch if you want to get involved as a supporter, governing-body member (we're still deciding what this should be) or have another idea for how you might contribute.

 Small biz supporters

-Small businesses wanting to provide arm bands, knee pads or field markers who can swear on their favourite child that they do not have a government relations adviser on the payroll, can pitch to provide the merch we use in this project.
-We'll keep suppliers on rotation so nothing gets too cosy.
+Small businesses wanting to provide arm bands, knee pads or refreshments who can swear on their favourite child that they do not have a government relations adviser on the payroll, are welcome to support this league with the equipment that we use (either on loan or outright) and hospitality.
+They can also pitch to provide the merch we use in this project.
+We'll keep suppliers on rotation so nothing gets too cosy and disclose (with gratitude) that support has been received.

 To encourage the adoption of the Parliamentary Pass Register, we'll organise challenge days.
-Parliamentarians -vs- the Lobbyists (who have been logged in the register) and the Journalists that cover them.
-Prediction markets backed only by packets of popcorn (or similar).
+Parliamentarians vs the Lobbyists (who have been logged in the register) and the journalists that cover them.
+Prediction markets backed only by packets of popcorn (or similar commercial value) will be permitted at these challenge days.
+This exception is designed to contrast the influence machine of the top-down systems, against this community-led sports league.
+And it might be fun in the style of an old-school carnival.

 The rules are under regular review